Divorce in Oregon (2026)

 - No

-Oregon is a purely no-fault divorce state.
-Under ORS Chapter 107, the only ground for dissolution of marriage is that “irreconcilable differences between the parties have caused the irremediable breakdown of the marriage.”
-Oregon does not recognize any fault-based grounds.
-This means neither spouse needs to prove misconduct, and the court will not consider fault when deciding whether to grant the divorce, though conduct may be relevant to other issues such as custody.
+Oregon is one of a minority of states that is purely no-fault when it comes to divorce.
+Under ORS 107.025, the only ground for dissolution of marriage is that “irreconcilable differences between the parties have caused the irremediable breakdown of the marriage.”
+Oregon does not recognize any fault-based grounds — neither spouse needs to prove misconduct, and the court will not consider fault when deciding whether to grant the dissolution.

 Residency Requirements

 Oregon follows the equitable distribution approach to dividing marital property (ORS 107.105).
 The court creates a “just and proper” division of property, and there is a rebuttable presumption that both spouses contributed equally to the acquisition of marital assets, regardless of which spouse earned the income.
-Factors the court considers include:
+This presumption is significant — it means that a homemaker spouse is presumed to have contributed equally to the marital estate.

-- The contribution of each spouse to the acquisition of marital assets, including the contribution of a homemaker
+- The contribution of each spouse to the acquisition of marital assets, including homemaker contributions

 - The duration of the marriage